-What exactly is a Chromecast?
+What is a Chromecast?

-Once in place you use an app for your phone (Android and iOS only) or through Google Chrome to set it up, give it a name, and get it ready to receive a movie or TV show or anything else you want to see on a bigger screen.
-To send the media there, you first open it on your phone or in Google Chrome and "cast" it to the Chromecast receiver.
-Your stream will start playing on your TV and you're free to do other things on your phone or in Chrome while it plays.
+A Chromecast is a small device that plugs into an HDMI port on your TV, A/V receiver, or any other display that can play video and audio.
+Once in place, you use an app for your phone, or Chrome on your computer, to set it up and control media streaming to the Chromecast remotely.
+To send the media to a Chromecast, you open it on your phone or in Chrome on your computer and "Cast" it to the Chromecast receiver.
+Your stream will start playing on your TV and you're free to do other things on your phone or computer while it plays.

 The features and price make a Chromecast the best way to stream your media.

 A Chromecast can mirror local content from your phone, like pictures or video you took yourself, but when you're streaming from an online source like Netflix, it doesn't come from your phone.
 Instead, it makes a connection with the source and streams directly, saving battery and not using your phone's network or resources.
 You can still use your phone or computer to control the stream and do things like pause playback or change volume, but the actual transmission from Netflix (in our example) goes to the Chromecast.
 There are thousands of apps in Google Play and Apple App Store, including hundreds of the most popular streaming services, that are Chromecast-enabled.
 Google maintains a robust (but not necessarily complete) list of Chromecast-enabled apps, and CordCutters has a breakdown of popular services that you can browse before buying a Chromecast.

 The experience is identical on a Chromecast Ultra, Chromecast, or an Android TV or smart TV with Cast built-in.
 There's no interface or browsing to be done on the Chromecast itself — everything is initiated from your phone or computer.
 The only difference on a Chromecast Ultra or Chromecast is that there is no remote (standard or optional) — everything is controlled from your phone or computer.